-As of December 31, 2019, we employed 626, including 539 in Nicaragua, 87 in Peru, and 7 elsewhere.
-As of May 31, 2020, the number of employees has reduced to 600.
+As of December 31, 2020, we employed 586, including 539 in Nicaragua, 40 in Peru, and 7 elsewhere.

 Labor laws in Latin America are generally more protective of employees than employers.
 Latin America has laws protecting employees from having their employment terminated without proper cause or without paying such employees severance compensation in established statutory amounts and, in some Latin American countries the law establishes a minimum number of vacation days.
 Each Thunderbird subsidiary has its own country-level training and development programs according to the Group's corporate guidelines.
 We offer opportunities for employees to be personally challenged with educational assistance now available at some of the Group's locations.
 Most of the Group's subsidiaries offer life and health insurance with a preferred provider network and co-payment methods to the Group's upper/middle management as well as for the Group's staff and operational employees.